 Certain provisions provide that special cause may justify deviation from the rule.
-In cases where the provisions fail to provide sufficient guidance, the Securities Council should be consulted.
+In cases where the provisions fail to provide sufficient guidance, the Securities Council should be consulted

 The circumstances in different takeover bids are rarely the same.
 It is not possible to take such differences into account fully when formulating rules intended for general application.
 As a result, it is necessary to combine the rules with a provision permitting exemptions from all rules or specific rules, where there is special cause for doing so.
 This is another task performed by the Securities Council.
+Exemption issues may arise, for example, where mandatory offers are involved (see Part III).

 Issues regarding exemptions may arise, for example, with respect to mandatory offers (see Part III).
 The possibility of being granted an exemption is intended for a party who is about to make a mandatory offer acquisition.
 The exemption issue may be determined in each individual case based on the purpose of the rules governing mandatory offers, i.e. to allow other shareholders to exit the company in a certain manner when a party has taken control of the company through its shareholding.
-In some cases, the circumstances may be such that no de facto change of control can be said to have occurred, despite the fact that the company has a new owner who holds three-tenths or more of the voting rights.
+In some cases, the circumstances may be such that no de facto change of control can be said to have occurred, despite the fact that the company has a new owner who holds three tenths or more of the voting rights.